johann-solo/om-go/site/content/blog/2016-11-10-chicken-rice-soup 2.10.23 PM.md

 date: "2016-11-09 10:30:35 -0400"
 author: Joanne
 permalink: chicken-rice-soup
-image: NOV2016/chicken_rice_soup_2.jpg
+thumbnail: /img/NOV2016/chicken_rice_soup_2.jpg
-categories: blog
+categories: sides
-tags:
+tags: ["soups", "chicken"]
-  - food
-excerpt: "<p>Don't let the flu season get you down, fight back with this hearty soup</p>"
+excerpt: Don't let the flu season get you down, fight back with this hearty soup
 ---

 Like a warm hug from mom, is a hot bowl of this soothing chicken rice and veggie soup.